cowprotocol/cow-sdk/packages/sdk/README.md

 This example demonstrates low-level API usage with a practical scenario: exchanging `0.4 GNO` for `WETH` on the Gnosis Chain network.

-We will do the following operations:
+We will perform the following operations:

 1. Get a quote
 2. Sign the order
-3. Send the order to the order-book
+3. Send the order to the order book
 4. Get the data of the created order
-5. Get trades of the order
+5. Get trades for the order
 6. Cancel the order (signing + sending)

 ```typescript